BrightChamps Logo

 Common Mistakes and How to Avoid Them in Z-Test

-We now understand how important it is to learn Z-tests; however, students make some errors in calculations, which can lead to incorrect results.
+We now know the importance of perfectly executed Z-tests.
+However, students can make some errors in calculations, which can lead to incorrect results.
 We will now look at a few common mistakes to watch out for and the ways to avoid them:

 Mistake 1